 You came to the right place.
 This page provides a general overview of where to look.
 If you need a hand get in touch.

 1. Start with our Website.
 You're already here.
-The pulldown windows unveil a tremendous amount of information.
+The pulldown windows unveil a tremendous amount of information i.e. papers, oral histories, video and more.
 Download as you wish.
-View About RHHS, explore the Research options, attend one of our Events, view our Historic Places and our Collection, and check out the Store.
-It's all free, except for the store.
-Email us.
+Email us. if you need help.
 We love to share Rocky Hill history.

 4.Check out our other Books on Rocky Hill in our Store: "A Short History of Rocky Hill, Connecticut", "Looking Back at Rocky Hill," "Images of Rocky Hill," "Rocky Hill in WWI," "Hidden History of Rocky Hill."

 6. Other Ideas for Researching Rocky Hill